We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 It’s worth mentioning that all plans come with unlimited keyword research data — you can look up as many keywords every month as you like with GrowthBar, which is not the case with competing solutions.

 Other limits do apply to the GrowthBar plans however, and they’re relatively tight on the ‘Standard’ plan.
-AI content outlines are limited to 25 per month; rank tracking is limited to 25 phrases across 1 website; and you can only generate 500 AI paragraphs with it.
+AI blog post generator articles are limited to 25 per month; rank tracking is limited to 25 phrases across 1 website; the keyword roadmap tool is limited to two uses per month; and you can only generate 500 AI paragraphs with it.

 Additionally, the number of competitor keywords and backlinks is limited to 300 per query on the ‘Standard’ plan.

-To increase these limits, you’ll need to upgrade to either a $79 per month ‘Pro’ or $129 per month ‘Agency’ plan.
+To increase these limits, you’ll need to upgrade to either a $79 per month ‘Pro’ or $199 per month ‘Agency’ plan.
 These increase your ranking tracking limits to 1,000 keywords across 3 sites, and 5,000 keywords across 25 sites respectively.
-They also facilitate more AI-created content outlines each month (100 and 300 respectively) and are more generous when it comes to the numbers of competitor backlinks and keywords they output.
+They also facilitate more AI-created content outlines each month (100 and 300 respectively).
+You also get more uses of the keyword roadmap feature (2 and 25 respectively) and they are more generous when it comes to the numbers of competitor backlinks and keywords they output.

-(Note: these monthly costs are based on paying upfront for a year — the ‘Pro’ and ‘Agency’ plans cost $99 and $199 per month if used on a rolling basis).
+It is important to note that these monthly costs are based on paying upfront for a year — the ‘Pro’ and ‘Agency’ plans cost $99 and $199 per month if used on a rolling basis.

 For me, the best value plan is the ‘Standard’ one as it gives you the AI features — arguably the most useful thing about GrowthBar — plus some basic keyword research tools for a price that is genuinely competitive when compared to the likes of Semrush, Moz and Ahrefs.